turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 - `DRAWSCENE_OPAQUE`: Opaque object will be rendered
 - `DRAWSCENE_TRANSPARENT`: Transparent objects will be rendered.
 Objects will be sorted back-to front, for blending purposes
 - `DRAWSCENE_OCCLUSIONCULLING`: Occluded objects won't be rendered.
-[Occlusion culling](#occlusion-culling) can be globally switched on/off using `wiRenderer::SetOcclusionCullingEnabled()`
+[Occlusion culling](#occlusion-culling) can be globally switched on/off using `wi::renderer::SetOcclusionCullingEnabled()`
 - `DRAWSCENE_TESSELLATION`: Enable [tessellation](#tessellation) (if hardware supports it).
-[Tessellation](#tessellation) can be globally switched on/off using `wiRenderer::SetTessellationEnabled()`
+[Tessellation](#tessellation) can be globally switched on/off using `wi::renderer::SetTessellationEnabled()`
 - `DRAWSCENE_HAIRPARTICLE`: Draw hair particles

 #### Tessellation
 Tessellation can be used when rendering objects.
 Tessellation requires a GPU hardware feature and can enable displacement mapping on vertices or smoothing mesh silhouettes dynamically while rendering objects.
 Tessellation will be used when `tessellation` parameter to the [DrawScene](#drawscene) was set to `true` and the GPU supports the tessellation feature.
 Tessellation level can be specified per [MeshComponent](#meshcomponent)'s `tessellationFactor` parameter.
 Tessellation level will be modulated by distance from camera, so that tessellation factor will fade out on more distant objects.
 Greater tessellation factor means more detailed geometry will be generated.

 #### Occlusion Culling
 Occlusion culling is a technique to determine which objects are within the camera, but are completely behind an other objects, such that they wouldn't be rendered.
 The depth buffer already does occlusion culling on the GPU, however, we would like to perform this earlier than submitting the mesh to the GPU for drawing, so essentially do the occlusion culling on CPU.
 A hybrid approach is used here, which uses the results from a previously rendered frame (that was rendered by GPU) to determine if an object will be visible in the current frame.
 For this, we first render the object into the previous frame's depth buffer, and use the previous frame's camera matrices, however, the current position of the object.
 In fact, we only render bounding boxes instead of objects, for performance reasons.
 Occlusion queries are used while rendering, and the CPU can read the results of the queries in a later frame.
 We keep track of how many frames the object was not visible, and if it was not visible for a certain amount, we omit it from rendering.
 If it suddenly becomes visible later, we immediately enable rendering it again.
 This technique means that results will lag behind for a few frames (latency between cpu and gpu and latency of using previous frame's depth buffer).
-These are implemented in the functions `wiRenderer::OcclusionCulling_Render()` and `wiRenderer::OcclusionCulling_Read()`.
+These are implemented in the functions `wi::renderer::OcclusionCulling_Render()` and `wi::renderer::OcclusionCulling_Read()`.

 #### Shadow Maps
 The `DrawShadowmaps()` function will render shadow maps for each active dynamic light that are within the camera [frustum](#frustum).
 There are two types of shadow maps, 2D and Cube shadow maps.
 The maximum number of usable shadow maps are set up with calling `SetShadowProps2D()` or `SetShadowPropsCube()` functions, where the parameters will specify the maximum number of shadow maps and resolution.
 The shadow slots for each light must be already assigned, because this is a rendering function and is not allowed to modify the state of the [Scene](#scene) and [lights](#lightcomponent).
 The shadow slots will be set up in the [UpdatePerFrameData()](#updateperframedata) function that is called every frame by the `RenderPath3D`.